vanus-labs/vanus-connect/connectors/specification.md

 # The Specification of Connector developing

 ## Project Layout
-Each connector SHOULD follow the [templates](templates) directory's structure to make sure the necessary files have been added.
+Each connector SHOULD follow the [templates](templates) directory's structure to make sure the necessary files will be added.

-For the consistent developer's experience, each connector's README.md SHOULD be created according to [README.md](templates/README.md)
+For the consistent developer's experience, each connector's README.md SHOULD be created according to [README-template.md](templates/README.md)

 ## Developer Experience